FlinkML/flink-jpmml/README.md

 system supporting the PMML
 standard; this allows efficient streaming model serving along with the **powerful** Flink engine features.

-Lets start with a concrete example.

 ### Dynamic Models Evaluation

-Since `0.6.0` this project supports dynamic streaming model serving efficiently.
+Since `0.6.0` the project supports dynamic streaming model serving efficiently.
 For more information we suggest to watch the [related talk](https://www.youtube.com/watch?v=0rWvMZ6JSD8&t=7s) presented at last Flink Forward 2017 in Berlin.

-First of all, we indentify univocally models by the `ModelId` abstraction, made of an *ApplicationName* and a *version*. e.g. Suppose you have two Ensemble models A and B (PMML based) where A has a depth level 10 on width 100 and B depth 5 on width 200, and you desire to have a comparison between them, so likely your can identify `ApplicationName` SVM and `versions` A and B.
+First of all, we indentify univocally models by the `ModelId` abstraction, made of an *applicationName* and a *version*.

+> **e.g.** Suppose you have two _ensemble_ models A and B (PMML based) where A has a depth level 10 on width 100 and B depth 5 on width 200, and you desire to have a comparison between them, so likely your can identify `ApplicationName` SVM and `versions` A and B.